Skip to content

 Tip

-If you want the agr and agrx CLI tools (not just the SDK), install with uv tool install agr or pipx install agr instead.
+If you want the agr and agrx CLI tools (not just the SDK), install with uv tool install agr instead.
 See the Tutorial for a full walkthrough.

 Load a skill in 3 lines